 We elected to be taxed as a REIT commencing with the taxable year ended December 31, 2016.
-To qualify as a REIT, we are required to distribute 90% of our annual taxable income to our stockholders.
+To qualify as a REIT, we are required to distribute 90% of our annual REIT taxable income (determined without regard to the dividends-paid deduction and excluding net capital gains) to our stockholders.
 In connection with a distribution to our stockholders, our board of directors intends to approve a monthly distribution of a certain dollar amount per share of our common stock.
 We will then calculate each stockholder's specific distribution amount for the month using daily record and declaration dates and your distributions will begin to accrue on the date we mail a confirmation of your subscription for shares of our common stock.
 Our board of directors first authorized a distribution to our stockholders on July 2, 2015, and we made our first distribution in August 2015.

 Our distributions may exceed our earnings, particularly during the period before we have acquired a substantial portfolio of real estate assets.
 Our distributions may be paid from other sources such as borrowings, offering proceeds or deferral of fees and expense reimbursements by our advisor, as determined by our board of directors in its sole discretion.
 Payment of distributions from sources other than our cash flow from operations reduces the funds available to us for investments in properties, which could reduce your overall return.
-For the year ended December 31, 2016, 33% of distributions were paid from cash provided by operating activities and 67% were paid from offering proceeds.
-Prior to December 31, 2015, all distributions had been paid from offering proceeds.
+Of the \$8,374,522 in total distributions we paid during the period from our inception through September 30, 2017, including shares issued pursuant to our DRP, \$8,374,522, or 100%, were paid from offering proceeds.
 For the three months ended September 30, 2017, we paid \$2,105,226 in distributions, \$626,925 of which were reinvested pursuant to our DRP.